Diversify Your Income as a Squarespace Web Designer

 1. Support with related products

 When you can successfully accomplish building websites, clients are more willing to trust you with additional projects that meet their needs.
-Offer them support on products and integrations that go beyond the scope of building a Squarespace website.
+Offer them support on products and integrations that go beyond the scope of building a website.

 Here are a few Squarespace tools and integrations to consider selling to clients as add-ons: